deco3500-2018/team33/SprintPlan.md

 **_Assumption_**

 _The participants do not like to being recorded_
+_The target audience are not keen on being interviewed_

 *But Team had decided to ask for permission on record both audio and Video to participants in order to capture their response